Thermodynamic Geometry and Phase Transitions of AdS Braneworld Black Holes: Randall Sundurum Model For Braneworld With Non-Zero Cosmological Constant

-Here $\Theta$ is the cosmological constant of the 3-branes and the sign of $\omega^{2}$ determines the asymptotic AdS or dS nature of 3-brane.The remaining factor $k$ is related to the cosmological constant $(\Lambda)$ of the bulk space time with $k\sim\sqrt{-\frac{\Lambda}{12M^{3}}}$ and $ M$ as the value for the mass in the bulk space time.
-The metric $g_{\mu\nu}$ is the metric for the gravitational configuration on the 3 brane.
+where, $\omega^{2}=-\frac{\Theta}{3k^{2}}$ also, $c_{1}=1+\sqrt{1-\omega^{2}}$.
+Here $\Theta$ is the cosmological constant of the 3-branes and the sign of $\omega^{2}$ determines the asymptotic AdS or dS nature of 3-brane.
+The remaining factor $k$ is related to the cosmological constant $(\Lambda)$ of the bulk space time with $k\sim\sqrt{-\frac{\Lambda}{12M^{3}}}$ and $ M$ as the value for the mass in the bulk space time.
+The metric $g_{\mu\nu}$ is the metric for the gravitational configuration on the 3-brane \footnote{A detailed explanation on how to obtain the braneworld black hole solutions is given in the appendix A}.